jfuruness/brute_force_quizzes/README.md

 # Brute Force Quizzes (on Huskyct)

-I wrote this in five hours don't judge me
+I wrote this in five hours and don't have the time to fix it, sorry.

 ## Description
 * Logs in to huskyct